 After repotting, your orchid needs time to adjust, and in general, they will fare better with underwatering than overwatering.
 Waiting a week or two to water your transplant will stimulate healthy root growth.

 While the plant is settling, it's also okay to skimp on the sun.
-Orchids vary in light preference, but overall need a lot of indirect sunlight.
+Orchids vary in light preference but overall need a lot of indirect sunlight.
 Be gentle.
 Give your plant a couple of days to enjoy its new home without exposing it to too much brightness.

 Root health is one of the main exceptions to the standard rules of repotting.
 Overwatering can cause root or fungal rot, so it's imperative you replant your orchid as soon as the issue is diagnosed.

 Another time it may be ok to transplant your orchid out of season is when you first bring it home.
 This applies only when it doesn't have an ideal growing environment.
-Sometimes mosses or other mediums hold excess water, or the plant is already too big for the container it came in.
+Sometimes, mosses or other mediums hold excess water, or the plant is already too big for the container it came in.

 If you live in a climate that's warm year-round, you can liven up your landscape with orchids.
 Mounting them on trees is a great way to keep them thriving.
 Plus, once you get them going, they're low-maintenance and will take care of themselves.